1. Academic Probation

 a.
 A student who has received notice that he or she is to be academically disqualified may petition the Academic Standards Committee for readmission and permission to continue his or her studies on academic probation for the following semester, or such period as the Academic Standards Committee deems appropriate.

 b.
-The petition must be submitted, and may be submitted by email, to the chair of the Academic Standards Committee no later than 5:00 pm two business days after the date that the Associate Dean for Academic Affairs provides written notice of academic disqualification to the student.
+The petition must be submitted, and may be submitted by email, to the chair of the Academic Standards Committee no later than 5:00 pm two business days after the date that the Academic Dean provides written notice of academic disqualification to the student.
 If the Committee denies a petition for readmission without prejudice, the disqualified student must meet whatever time deadlines for readmission set by the Committee in its ruling.
+If the Committee denies a student’s petition with prejudice, the student must apply to the Office of Admission should the student wish to return to the Law School.
+If admitted, the student would be required to restart the J.D. program.

 c.
-The petition must allege facts that meet each of the standards referred to in paragraph i. below.
+The petition must allege facts that meet each of the standards referred to in paragraph h. below.

 d.
 A student may elect to stand on his or her petition alone, but, if the student requests a hearing, a hearing will be conducted by the Committee within one week of receipt of the petition unless extraordinary circumstances necessitate a later hearing.

 e.
-The chair of the Academic Standards Committee will inform the student of the Committee’s decision within two days after the Committee makes it.
+The chair of the Academic Standards Committee, or his or her designee, will inform the student of the Committee’s decision within two days after the Committee makes it.

 f.
 As a condition of readmission, the Committee may require, among other things, that the student re-take certain law school classes or otherwise address deficiencies by doing additional reading or taking classes on writing.